soc333-sum24/soc333-sum24.github.io/README.md

-# sta199-f22-1.github.io
+# soc333-sum23.github.io

-Source code for the course website for STA 199 - Section 1 taught by Dr. Mine Çetinkaya-Rundel in Fall 2022 at Duke University.
+Source code for the course website for SOCIOL 333 taught by Aidan Combs in summer term 1, 2023 at Duke University.

 ## Website notes